trentapple/llama.vscode/resources/help.md

 ### How to use it
 The best wey to prepare the environment for the agent is by selecting an Env (group of models).
 So, below is the standard workflow:
 1. Select "Show Llama Agent" from llama-vscode menu or Ctrl+Shift+A to show Llama Agent.
-2. Click "Select Env" button (visible if there is no selected env) and select env, which supports agent, for your needes.
+2. Click "Select Env" button (visible if there is no selected env) and select env.
+Only envs, which support agent, will be shown.
 This will download the required models and start llama.cpp servers with them.
 For the external servers (like OpenRouter) llama-vscode will ask for api key if needed.
 3. Write your request and send it with Enter or the "Send" button.

 Optional